 Ways to Kill a Dandelion

 It’s easy.
 You just yank it out of the ground, right?
 Well, not exactly.

-Many stores sell special ďdandelion pullersĒ that can help you hand dig and remove the taproot.
+Many stores sell special “dandelion pullers” that can help you hand dig and remove the taproot.
 Ideally, hand digging should be done in the spring when the first dandelion seedlings appear.
 This way you can remove the problematic weeds before their seed can spread.

 If hand digging sounds like too much work, using an herbicide may be a good idea.
 There are two primary types of herbicides: